 For various projects I have settled on using the PIC18F27J53 microprocessor.
-It is an 8 bit PIC microprocessor which will runs at 48 MHz (12 MIPS), has 128 kB of memory and has a built in USB transceiver.
+It is an 8 bit PIC microprocessor which runs at 48 MHz (12 MIPS), has 128 kB of memory and has a built in USB transceiver.
 This chip should provide more than enough flexibility for all of the projects that I have in mind.

 The code here should give you a start in getting a PIC18 device talking to a Mac OS X computer via USB.